Money and Trade Considered: Impact

 Gavin John Adams described the impact and legacy of Money and Trade Considered as follows:

 Money and Trade Considered, With a Proposal for Supplying the Nation with Money was so much more than a mere proposal for a note-issuing bank.
 It was a staggeringly original work of genius which not only included proposals for new systems of banking, and the issuing of paper money as a means to stimulate the economy, but also revealed, for the first time, several of the most significant economic concepts ever devised; concepts which would later be espoused by economists such as Adam Smith and John Maynard Keynes without acknowledgement.
 It was meant for the consideration of the Scottish Parliament, but the ideas it contained fundamentally altered economics, politics, finance, and, consequently, the modern world.
 John Law’s Money and Trade Considered is the most influential but least acknowledged work in the history of economics.

 The book failed to convince the Scottish government to implement a paper money system, but "contained the germ ... of the System" which Law subsequent progressed in France.
-Unfortunately, his implementation of this system was particularly poorly managed, suffering first extreme speculation and then rampant inflation, until failing some years later.
+Unfortunately, this system was flawed, suffering first extreme speculation and then rampant inflation, until failing some years later.
+Thornton explained why Law's scheme failed: "He forgot that there might be no bounds to the demand for paper; that the increasing quantity would contribute to the rise of commodities: and the price of commodities require, and seem to justify, a still further increase."

 Friedrich Hayek saw "great perspicacity" in three aspects of Law's work: (1) the substantial qualities of a money, (2) commodity value, "anticipating many elements of the modern theory of subjective value", and (3) a historical account of money and its supply.
 In summary, Hayek suggested that "The individual components of Law's proposal were nothing new...
 But these ideas had never been presented with equal brilliance and persuasiveness."